zuzavop/DataAnalysisTool/Documentation.md

 Subproject for gerenating csv files with semi-random data.
 First argument can be path of output file and second argument can be number of rows in output.

 ### Tests
+Subproject with few tests on Data Analysis Tool:
+* explore command
+* show command
+* filter command with equal and greater or equal
+* clean command
+* remove_duplicates command